sungwi/Blood_Cell_Counter/README.md

 Add a 1-2 line summary of your project here.

+We explore LandingAI to classify medical images, specifically, slices of 3D Medical Images then aggregate their results.
+We then evaluate performance using classification metrics, and finetune the model to improve its performance.

 Deciding on which topic to choose over a Discord meeting on February 22.

 ## Important Links